Remote and/or hybrid working is here to stay. To help you adjust to the new normal, we’ve put together 27 tips for successfully managing remote teams.

-In a remote environment, the team members you manage meet different emotional challenges than those in a co-located environment.
-We have already alluded to loneliness.
-Some may struggle to manage their time.
+In a remote environment, the team members you manage may have different emotional challenges than those in a co-located environment.
+We have already alluded to loneliness, others may struggle to manage their time.

-As a manager, you may also be the source of employee problems if you fail to respect the fact that even though they may be working remotely, they are not available 24/7.
+As a manager, you may also be the source of employee problems if you fail to respect the fact that even though they may be working remotely, they’re not available 24/7.
 Unless it was an absolute emergency, you would want to keep communication within reasonable hours.

-To provide emotional support, you will need to always be in communication with your employees and ask them if there is anything they need from you.
+To provide emotional support, you will need to tackle issues from a place of empathy, always be in communication with your employees, and ask them if there is anything they need from you.

 17. Build An Environment Of Trust